grafana/explore-traces/docs/sources/_index.md

 To use Explore Traces, you need:

 * A Grafana Cloud account
-* A Grafana stack in Grafana Cloud with a configured Hosted Traces or Tempo data source
+* A Grafana stack in Grafana Cloud with a configured Tempo data source receiving tracing data

 To access Explore Traces: